 The body position during the Bulgarian version shifts your weight forward, increasing the range of motion and the degree of difficulty for balancing.

 During this exercise, you will naturally shift more of your weight forward to the front leg.
 The quadriceps in your front leg serve as the primary movers, while your glutes and inner thigh muscles provide an assist.

-The bottom line is if you’re looking to increase your lower body strength as a means to improving your vertical jump but you to limit your risk of injury, the rear foot elevated split squat, aka the Bulgarian squat, is a worthy addition to your workout routine.
+The bottom line is if you’re looking to increase your lower body strength as a means to improving your vertical jumping but

 The same muscles that are sculpted and defined when molding a great leaper are the same ones developed by an elite sprinter.

-Utilized properly, the short bursts of fierce sprints build muscle and performance, springing into action multiple muscle groups simultaneously.
+Utilized properly, the short bursts of fierce sprints build strength and performance, springing into action multiple muscle groups simultaneously.

-A well-developed sprinting routine has the dual benefit of building cardiovascular endurance while also refining your fast-twitch muscle fibers, optimizing your explosiveness.
+A well-developed sprinting routine has the dual benefit of building cardiovascular endurance while refining your fast-twitch fibers at the same time, optimizing your explosiveness during jumps.

 This routine should include ladder sprinting, which is running intervals of increasing distance (between 50 to 100 yards) and then retracing your steps and working your way back down.

 On the surface, downhill running may seem pretty simplistic.
 However, proper mechanics are crucial to downhill running so that you can avoid the common mistakes of braking on your heels and overstriding.